ryanleslie33/Portfolio-React/readMe.md

 ## Description

-_This application is was part of a project for my school at Epicodus, it has a home page a directory to my projects I have worked on at Epicodus with there descriptions and a little information about them.
+_This application is was part of a project for my school at Epicodus, This educational app was made for practicing lifting state and using props, it has a home page a directory to my projects I have worked on at Epicodus with there descriptions and a little information about them.
 There is also links that direct you to my current work history,education, and techinical interest as far as what languages I like working with and specific interest in the industry that I am interested in.
 This application is a working progress right now and is not finished.
 I plan on updating the projects info with readMe's and links to my github so people can go onto my site and checkout all the work I have done and read a little bit about myself._

 ## Setup/Installation Requirements